zacgerber/backend-copy-special-assessment/README.md

 Suggested functions for your solution(details below):

-*   get\_special\_paths(dir) -- returns a list of the absolute paths of the special files in the given directory
+*   get_special_paths(dir) -- returns a list of the absolute paths of the special files in the given directory
 *   copy_to(paths, dir) given a list of paths, copies those files into the given directory
 *   zip_to(paths, zippath) given a list of paths, zip those files up into the given zipfile

 Part A (manipulating file paths)
 --------------------------------

 Gather a list of the absolute paths of the special files in all the directories.
-In the simplest case, just print that list (here the "." after the command is a single argument indicating the current directory).
+In the simplest case, just print that list (here the `.` after the command is a single argument indicating the current directory).
 Print one absolute path per line.

-    $ ./copyspecial.py .
+    $ python copyspecial.py .
     /Users/piero/Documents/github/kenzie/backend-copy-special-assessment/xyz__hello__.txt
     /Users/piero/Documents/github/kenzie/backend-copy-special-assessment/zz__something__.jpg